NelisW/pyradi/pyradi/doc/_readme.txt

 where the module files are kept, such that the module directory name must not be in the specified path, i.e., enter a path one level higher than the module directory.

+The present version of pyradi requires Python 2.7 to build the documentation, because the code only runs under Python 2.7.

 The build directory is currently set up to build in an external directory outside of the main pyradi directory.
 To set up this directory, clone the